Natasha Harrison

 Natasha Harrison trained at the Northern School of Contemporary Dance and completed an MA in Movement: Directing and Teaching at the Royal Central School of Speech and Drama.

 Natasha is a Movement Director whose work centres on the context, vision, and world of each production.
-She collaborates closely with directors, creatives, and performers to develop movement with visceral authenticity, shaping character physicality, movement sequences, and the overall physical language of a piece.
+Collaborating closely with directors, creatives, and performers to develop movement with visceral authenticity; Tash supports the shaping of character physicality, movement sequences, and the overall physical language of a piece.
 Her practice values collaboration at its core, maintaining ongoing dialogue with design, sound, and all creative departments to ensure movement has clarity, purpose, and a meaningful place within the production.

-Alongside movement direction, she works as a Choreographer, devising and developing new movement that is deeply connected to music and sound, informed by relevant references and responsive to each unique process.
+Alongside movement direction, Natasha works as a Choreographer, devising and developing new movement that is deeply connected to music and sound, informed by relevant references and responsive to each unique process.

 Natasha also works as a Director.
 Her debut production, Four Minutes Twelve Seconds by James Fritz (co-directed with Chris Lawson), opened at Oldham Coliseum in 2020 and received critical acclaim (★★★★ The Stage, ★★★★★ Northern Soul).
 Her directing practice is led intuitively through the body and voice, using the script as a score to explore rhythm, pace, tone, and energy.